Manchin: Profile of Courage - December 20th, Hour 1

 So let's, with all the bad news, all the frustrating news in Washington, D.C., let's give a big shout out to Joe Manchin and hope that he holds firm.

-We're going to take a break, and when we come back, we're going to talk to James in Spring, Texas, and he's going to explain to us what he thinks about Joe Manchin.
+And when we come back, we're going to talk to James in Spring, Texas, and he's going to explain to us what he thinks about Joe Manchin.

 And this is what we've dedicated our time working on.

-I co-founded the government accountability institute back in 2011.
+I co-founded the Government Accountability Institute back in 2011.

-Eric, you were in my first hires.
+Eric, you were my first hires.

 And our focus has always been on what is the business model in Washington.

-So one of the first things we did was that we exposed insider trading on the stock market.
+So one of the first things we did was we exposed insider trading on the stock market.

 And that actually led to the passage of the Stock Act.